-During 2016, Chemours issued performance share units ("PSU") to key senior management employees, which upon vesting, covert one-for-one to Chemours' common stock if specified performance goals, including certain market-based conditions, are met over the three year performance period specified in the grant, subject to exceptions through the respective vesting period of three years.
+During 2016, Chemours issued PSUs to key senior management employees which, upon vesting, convert one-for-one to Chemours' common stock if specified performance goals, including certain market-based conditions, are met over the three year performance period specified in the grant, subject to exceptions through the respective vesting period of three years.
 Each grantee is granted a target award of PSUs, and may earn between 0% and 200% of the target amount depending on the Company's performance against the performance goals.
-During the three and six months ended June 30, 2016, the Company recorded stock-based compensation related to PSUs as a component of selling, general and administrative expense of approximately less than \$1.
+During the three and nine months ended September 30, 2016, the Company recorded stock-based compensation related to PSUs as a component of selling, general and administrative expense of approximately less than \$1 and \$1, respectively.
 There were no PSUs granted prior to 2016.